hkdsc/fullpart/README.md

 And we introduce the largest and most comprehensively annotated 3D part dataset [*PartVerse-XL*](https://huggingface.co/datasets/dscdyc/partversexl), an upgraded version of [*PartVerse*](https://copart3d.github.io/), from 12K/91K to 40K/320K objects/parts.

 ![image_3](assets/data_teaser.png)
+This repository is currently under development.
+Thank you for your patience.

 ## 🔨 Installation